+Media Production

-Media Production Media Studies
+Media Studies

 B.A.-Political Science

 B.A.-Professional Writing

 Options:

+Business Writing

+Creative Writing

+General Writing

-Business Writing Creative Writing General Writing Journalism & Freelance
+Journalism & Freelance

 Public Relations

 B.A.-Psychology

 B.A.-Social Sciences

 Options:

 Anthropology/Sociology Studies

+Family Studies

+Global Studies

-Family Studies Global Studies Multicultural Studies
+Multicultural Studies

 B.A.-Spanish

 Bachelor of Science

-BS-Contract Major
+B.S.-Contract Major

-BS-Medical Technology (Biology)

-BS-Meteorology
+B.S.-Meteorology

 The School of Arts and Sciences supports the bachelor of science (BS), elementary and secondary education, through course content in the following areas:

-Secondary Education Elementary Education
+Elementary Education Secondary Education

+American Studies Biology

+Anthropology/Sociology Chemistry

-American Studies Biology Anthropology/Sociology Chemistry Biology Earth Science
+Biology Earth Science

-English-Teaching of Communications

-Literature

-English-Comparative

-English-Teaching of Writing Literature

-English-Writing Option History/Social Studies
+Communication English

+English History

-History/Social Studies Mathematics
+History Mathematics

-Mathematics Social Sciences/History
+Mathematics Social Sciences

 Political Science Spanish

-Psychology Social Science Spanish
+Psychology Social Sciences Spanish

-See School of Professional Studies for more information on education.
+See School of Professional Studies for more information on the Education degree programs.

 Admissions

-Please refer to the department area in this catalog for specific admission procedures and requirements, or contact the Office of

-University Admissions at (203) 837-9000.
+Please refer to the department area in this catalog for specific admission procedures and requirements, or contact the Office of University Admissions at (203) 837-9000.

 BIOLOGICAL & ENVIRONMENTAL SCIENCES

-Thomas Lonergan, Chair
+Stephen Wagener, Chair

-lonergant@wcsu.edu Science Building 201, Midtown campus (203) 837-8791 (203) 837-8769 (fax)
+wagenerst@wcsu.edu Science Building 145, Midtown campus (203) 837-8790 (203) 837-8769 (fax)

-Cathy Desisto-Reynolds, Department Secretary
+Lisa Taylor, Department Secretary

-reynoldsc@wcsu.edu Science Building 220, Midtown campus (203) 837-8791 (203) 837-8769 (fax)
+taylorl@wcsu.edu Science Building 220, Midtown campus (203) 837-8791 (203) 837-8769 (fax)

 Faculty

-T.Lonergan, Chair P. Boily F. Dye R. Halliburton R. Gyure S. Maskel
+S. Wagener, Chair L. Benoit P. Boily

+N. Connally F. Dye R. Gyure

-T. Philbrick T. Pinou
+S. Maskel T. Philbrick T. Pinou

-E. Wong
+S. Sidoti E. Wong

-Affiliated Teaching Faculty--Medical Technology (Danbury Hospital)

-Ramon Kranwinkel, M.D.
-Medical

-Director

-Salvador Sena, Ph.D.
-Education

-Director

-Ana H. Vicente MT Program (ASCP)MHA Director

 Overview

 The programs in the Department of Biological and Environmental Science provide students with the background required to succeed in a wide variety of fields such as cell and molecular biology, medicine, environmental science and education.
 A core of science courses provides a solid foundation in biology while electives allow students to pursue their special interests.
-At WestConn all biology majors conduct independent research under the supervision of a faculty mentor.
+All biology majors conduct independent research under the supervision of a faculty mentor.

 Mission

-The programs in the Department of Biological and Environmental Sciences provide students from diversified backgrounds with the conceptual and technical knowledge for careers in biology, environmental science, teaching, medical technology, as well as to prepare them for graduate programs and careers in the health sciences.
-Electives at WestConn allow students to pursue special interests, and all biology majors conduct independent research under the supervision of a faculty mentor.
+The programs in the Department of Biological and Environmental Sciences provide students from diversified backgrounds with the conceptual and technical knowledge for careers in biology, environmental science, teaching, medical technology, and prepare them for graduate programs and careers in the health sciences.
+Electives at Western allow students to pursue special interests, and all biology majors conduct independent research under the supervision of a faculty mentor.
 The Department also provides service courses to support the education of students in other majors.

 Objectives

 To accomplish this mission, the Department of Biological and Environmental Sciences:

-- Prepares students to be successful in careers related to biology by training students for advanced responsibilities in research, education, industry and other biology-related fields
+- Prepares students for successful careers related to biology by training them for advanced responsibilities in research, education, industry and other biology-related fields

-- Provide up-to-date courses supporting student needs
+- · Provides up-to-date courses supporting student needs

-- Integrate undergraduate research with faculty research projects
+- · Integrates undergraduate research with faculty research projects

-- Provide a variety of general education and service courses to the WestConn student body
+- Provides a variety of general education and service courses to the student body

 - Promotes faculty research and professional contributions that advance the biological and environmental sciences, teaching pedagogy and support regional needs, including science education

 DEGREE PROGRAMS IN BIOLOGICAL AND ENVIRONMENTAL SCIENCES

 Bachelor of Arts in Biology

 Options:

 Biology

 Ecological Sciences

 Bioscience

 Bachelor of Science in Biology

 Secondary Education: Biology

 Elementary Education: Concentration in Biology

-Medical Technology

 Minor Program

 Biology

 Bachelor of Arts in Biology (B.A.)

 Requirements:

 All degree programs require the completion of general education requirements, the specified courses and credits listed below and additional free electives to total a minimum of 122 semester hours, including foreign language and exercise science.
 To contact the department, call (203) 837-8791.

+Biology Major

-Biology Major This option is for students planning to continue their education in either graduate school or professional school, such as medical, dental, veterinary, etc. It also will prepare students for entry level positions, such as a laboratory technician in the pharmaceutical industry.
+This option is for students planning to continue their education in either graduate school or professional school, such as medical, dental, veterinary, etc. It also will prepare students for entry level positions, such as a laboratory technician in the pharmaceutical industry.

 Required Courses: